weaviate/weaviate-io/developers/weaviate/client-libraries/javascript.md

 ## Custom headers

-You can pass custom headers to the client, which are added to the initialization of the client in your JavaScript script:
+You can pass custom headers to the client, which are added at initialization:

 ```js
 const client = weaviate.client({